 Buying Spanish property to rent seems like a good idea as you can make a steady income from the rentals until you are ready to retire.
 You will then have a home in the sunshine to go to if you want to move abroad.
-For example, if you pick a popular holiday spot like Ibiza or the Costa Blanca, you can generate a nice income, even if you only let your apartments in the high season.
+For example, if you pick a popular holiday spot like Ibiza or you are looking at cheap bargain properties on the Costa Blanca, you can generate a nice income, even if you only let your apartments in the high season.
 Looking at rental websites shows me many Ibiza villa rentals for next season are already fully booked.

 But it is important to understand the Spanish laws for renting out property and the taxation implications before you sign on the dotted line.